 The publication: Green Listed – A CRISPR Screen Tool.
 Sudeepta Kumar Panda, Sanjay V. Boddul, Guillermina Yanek Jiménez-Andrade, Long Jiang, Zsolt Kasza, Luciano Fernandez-Ricaud, Fredrik Wermeling.
 Bioinformatics, 22 December 2016, doi: 10.1093/bioinformatics/btw739.
 Link

-Several videos describing different parts of the software can be found through our youtube chanel:
+Several videos describing different parts of the software can be found on our youtube channel (latest video below):

 Full genomic reference libraries of gRNAs can be found for example in the following excellent publications.
 They are (intended to be) sorted in reversed chronological order and contains both regular KO libraries, as well as repression and activation libraries.
 Please cite publications if you use the library: